Nationwide Children’s Hospital and The Ohio State University offer outstanding professional psychology education

 Training in our internship assumes interns have had exposure to and will gain additional experience with the major areas of assessment, intervention, consultation, and advocacy in professional psychology.
 Consequently, internship training is designed so that interns gain experience in many areas of psychology, as well as develop some level of expertise in specific topic areas.
 Ethical, legal, professional, cultural and ethnic issues are addressed as they apply to assessment and intervention.

 The internship is viewed as a developmental process, whereby trainees are provided with the knowledge and skills needed for increasingly independent practice over the course of the internship year.
 Provision of this knowledge and skill base is undertaken in the context of modeling, mentoring, teaching, and supervision.

 These are the profession-wide competencies that transcend theoretical orientations, are essential to all activities of professional psychologists and are directly related to the quality of psychological services.
 We believe that individuals can be educated and trained to develop these competencies and these competencies can be assessed.
 Therefore, trainee growth and development is assessed on these domains.

-The faculty in all tracks have a strong commitment to the multi-disciplinary approach to treatment, and offers interns opportunities to work with a variety of mental health and health care colleagues.
-The internship faculty has diverse theoretical orientations, and espouses behavioral, cognitive-behavioral, developmental, and systemic approaches.
+Faculty in all tracks have a strong commitment to the multi-disciplinary approach to treatment, and offers interns opportunities to work with a variety of mental health and health care colleagues.
+The internship faculty have diverse theoretical orientations, and espouse behavioral, cognitive-behavioral, developmental, and systemic approaches.